Metro Cebu: Ancestry

-The people of Cebu are called Cebuanos.
-Some individuals have Chinese, Japanese, Indian and other foreign ancestries as well as ancestries from other Filipino ethnic groups.
+The people of Cebu are called Cebuanos, which are Visayan people (Bisaya).
+Some also have Chinese, Japanese, Indian and other foreign ancestries as well as ancestries from other Filipino ethnic groups.

 Languages

-Cebuano is the most common language spoken in Metro Cebu.
-English is commonly used in educational institutions and business transactions.
-Other languages spoken include Chinese, Tagalog and a range of Visayan languages.
+Cebuano Bisaya is the most common casual vernacular language spoken in Metro Cebu.
+English is commonly used as a formal language in educational institutions and business transactions.
+Other languages also spoken include Chinese (such as Philippine Hokkien, usually by Chinese Filipinos), Tagalog (Filipino) via Filipino mass media and Filipino class, though Tagalog not as widely spoken as Cebuano even though it is spoken through most of the rest of Cebu province, as taught in schools in Cebu and a range of other Visayan languages from neighboring regions and islands.
+Mandarin (Standard Chinese) is also taught in Chinese class of Chinese Filipino schools and few other schools in Cebu.

 Education

 Metro Cebu is the seat of more than a dozen educational institutions, the oldest of which is the University of San Carlos.
 Some of these institutions include, in alphabetical order: